brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 12 bht.md

 2. "By their advices and reproofs the saints enlighten blind unbelievers, and drag forth from their concealment to the light of day those who were sunk in ignorance."
 3. "But do you, by reproving them, bring forward the light, that they may be ashamed of their own baseness.
 Such shame, arising from an acknowledgment of baseness, is the first step to repentance."

+### Philip Schaff:
+1. "These it is a shame even to speak of."
+2. "The main difficulty is the question of connection."
+3. "The verse does not indicate that the reproof of Ephesians 5:11 should not be oral."

 ### Archibald T. Robertson:
 1. "Sin loves the dark."
 2. "Even to speak of... even if to do so is disgraceful."